 Ten Twitter Chats for Educators

 There are hundreds of Twitter chats available for every educator’s need – state and regional chats, subject area chats, grade level chats – and the topics discussed in these forums provide real, usable solutions for the classroom.
-If you’re a teacher looking for stimulating discussion as well as great information, check out some of these Twitter chats:
+If you’re a teacher looking for stimulating discussion to grow your Professional Learning Network (PLN) with Twitter, as well as great information, check out some of these Twitter chats:

 Tuesdays 12PM and 7PM EST